Enisseo/ephl/README.md

 Well, ePHL do not constraint you so you can add your own classes, files and libraries pretty easily.
 You should not encounter any issue, except for name conflicts.

-However, if you need a feature that ephl has not, maybe it can be of any interest for other users, so you may want to share it so we can all enjoy the library of re-write one in the ephl spirit (one file, classes only if needed...).
+However, if you need a feature that ephl has not, maybe it can be of any interest for other users.
+So you may want to share it so we can all enjoy the library of re-write one in the ePHL spirit (one file, classes only if needed...).